 Benefits Of A Pay-In-Advance Model

-- Easy proof of concept when one or more person pays you for your service.
+- Evidence of proof of concept when one or more persons pay you for your service.

-- Similarly, if you can’t find a single person to pay you, then perhaps it wasn’t a great idea to begin with, or that it might need more work — it’s better to know this upfront, than later.
+- Similarly, if you can’t find a single person to pay you, then perhaps it wasn’t a great idea to begin with, or that it might need more work.
+If you are launching a new product, it’s better to know this upfront, than later.

 3) Subscription Models